heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-2-the-core-game.md

 This token economy creates a self-sustaining loop where players earn tokens by contributing knowledge and spend them to power the creation of new knowledge artifacts.

+## Glass Bead Token States

+Each Glass Bead token encapsulates structures with multiple potential states [Section 2.19]:
+- **Active states**: Current validated representations
+- **Quantum states**: Probabilistic superpositions awaiting resolution
+- **Holographic states**: Reference-based projections that maintain relationships

+These multi-dimensional states enable rich temporal and conceptual evolution within the system.

 ## Vector Space Encoding

 The prototype and percept structures encode the concept into data structures that can be represented in vector spaces [4].
 This allows the game to efficiently store, categorize, compare, filter, and present the percepts and prototypes in an imaginary game space, which represents the player's inner cosmos.

 As the player collects inputs, their inner cosmos expands according to the logic of the structural encoding and the growth of the dynamic knowledge base generated from their Books [5].
 This knowledge base serves as a corpus of conceptual data that supplements the generative AI powering the game logic and analysis.

+## Privacy and Security Framework

+The system implements granular privacy controls at all structural levels [Section 2.19], allowing players to determine:
+- Which structures are publicly shared
+- Which remain private
+- Which are selectively shared with specific users
+- Who can contribute to or modify existing structures

+These controls, combined with permission-based access management, ensure that knowledge sharing respects player boundaries while enabling collaboration.

 ## Concept Transformation